Are you looking at responsible sourcing? Is sustainable development a key challenge for your business?

 3. Stand with farmers for justice – and feel proud

 Work alongside more than 1.8 million farmers and workers across the globe to support them in earning the fairer incomes and wages they deserve for their hard work.
-The Fairtrade system is the only system 50% owned by farmers and workers, they are the best decision makers for their future.
-Long term relationships with businesses like your, mean that co-operatives are more able to plan in advance, hire new staff and invest in their businesses.
+The Fairtrade system is the only system 50% owned by farmers and workers.
+They are the best decision-makers for their future.
+Long-term relationships with businesses like yours mean that co-operatives are more able to plan in advance, hire new staff and invest in their businesses.

 4. Gain insights on the ground